joelparkerhenderson/wordbooks/pages/martech/index.md

 * Email Marketing and Automation: Email marketing tools that enable businesses to create, automate, and analyze email campaigns.
 These tools offer features like email templates, segmentation, A/B testing, and analytics to optimize email performance.
 Automation capabilities allow for personalized, timely, and triggered email communications based on user behavior and preferences.

 * Social Media Management: Martech tools manage social platforms, schedule posts, track engagement, and analyze metrics.
 These tools help marketers monitor conversations, engage with customers, and measure the effectiveness of social media campaigns.

-* Advertising and Adtech: Martech encompasses advertising technologies that help marketers plan, execute, and optimize digital advertising campaigns.
-AdTech tools provide functionalities such as ad placement, ad targeting, bidding, and performance tracking.
-They leverage data and algorithms to deliver targeted and personalized ads across various channels, such as search engines, social media platforms, and display networks.